 - Marshall’s (Norwalk)

-These companies are pet friendly, but every location is different.
+These companies are pet friendly, but every location is different in whether it welcomes dogs or not.
 Mall locations, for example, have the right to turn non-service dogs away.

 - Old Navy (Port Chester, Stamford, & Norwalk)

 - Banana Republic (Stamford, Scarsdale, Milford, Danbury)